towardsuffering/rotten-caRrot/content/sections/about/about.md

 💼 I have work experience in retail, corporate, and startup environments working in remote and onsite settings.

-🌎 My professional goal is to raise service standards because I believe higher standards will make the world is a better place.
+🌎 My professional goal is to raise service standards because I believe higher standards will make the world a better place.

 Photo by <a href="https://unsplash.com/@clemhlrdt" target="_blank" rel="nofollow noopener noreferrer" aria-label="External Link"><u>Clément H</u></a> on Unsplash